aladrocMatiner/fossnorth-pgeu-system/docker-compose/README.md

   - `KEYCLOAK_BASE_URL=http://127.0.0.1:8080/realms/pgeu`
   - `KEYCLOAK_CLIENT_ID=pgeu`
   - `KEYCLOAK_CLIENT_SECRET=` (optional for public client)
+  Then: `./scripts/generate-keycloak-realm.sh` to regenerate `keycloak/realm-pgeu.json` from your `DJANGO_SITE_BASE`, and rebuild:
-  Then rebuild: `docker compose up -d --build`.
+  `docker compose up -d --build`.
 Visit `/accounts/login/`.
   See `docs/keycloak-sso.md` for details.
+The Keycloak container exposes a health endpoint (`/health/ready`), and the `web` service waits for it before starting.

 ## 5. First-Run Checklist
 1. Visit <http://localhost:8000/> and sign in with the superuser you